-BMW pushes envelope with minivan
+BMW pushes model range envelope with 7-seat minivan

 The name of this new BMW makes it sound as though it’s some kind of fancy sports car — the 2-Series GT — but in fact, it is a family-oriented, utilitarian minivan, the German luxury carmaker’s first compact seven-seater, and it will make its first appearance at the Geneva Car Show next month.